klaude/foaas-php/README.md

 Usage
 -----
 It's easy as fuck.
-Just make a `Foass\Foass` object and fucking go nuts.
+Just make a `Foaas\Foaas` object and fucking go nuts.

     $fuck = new Foaas\Foaas;